Last updated in September 2014

 Rebuilding the Afghan police force

 The work of the European Union Police Mission in Afghanistan (EUPOL Afghanistan) focuses on training, advising and mentoring the top ranks of the Afghan police and senior Interior Ministry officials as well as developing structures conducive to the rule of law.
-The current European Union Council mandate for the mission runs until May 2013.
-In November 2011, the Council of the European Union made the basic decision to extend the mandate until the end of 2014 after completion of the ongoing strategic review, which is expected in July 2012.
-In the last 18 months, the number of EUPOL staff has risen from 250 to around 350 international and approximately 200 Afghan workers (figures as of May 2012).
+The European Council on Foreign Relations has agreed to extend the EU’s engagement in building the Afghan police force beyond 2014.

 For more detailed information on European and German engagement in building the Afghan police force, visit: